chaohandata/Apache-email-recommendation/README.md

 Cosine is already a good measure since it considers some semantic similarity too, as it ignores the order of the words occuring in the documents.

-1. Adding synonyms to the documents after tokenization will further help in capturing the semantic similarity between documents.
+1. Adding synonyms after tokenization will further help in capturing the semantic similarity between documents.